Keto Vanilla Birthday Cake

 Can I substitute coconut flour for oat fiber?

-You can try, but the results will be different.
-I've tested coconut flour as a swap and it absorbs a lot more liquid, so you'd need to add extra milk or eggs to compensate.
+I've tested coconut flour as a swap and the results are noticeably different.
+It absorbs a lot more liquid, so you'd need to add extra milk or eggs to compensate.
 The flavor shifts too.
 Oat fiber is what gives this cake that light, spongy crumb without adding carbs or coconut taste.
-If you can get your hands on it, it's worth using.
+If you can get your hands on it, I'd use it.

 Can I make this into cupcakes?